 Other Comprehensive Income (Loss)-Other comprehensive income (loss) refers to revenues, expenses, gains and losses that under accounting principles generally accepted in the United States of America are included in other comprehensive income (loss), but are excluded from net income (loss), as these amounts are recorded directly as an adjustment to stockholders' equity, net of tax.
-The Company's other comprehensive income (loss) is comprised of unrealized gains/losses on derivative cash flow hedges.
+The Company's other comprehensive income (loss) is comprised of unrealized gains/losses on derivative cash flow hedges and short-term available-for-sale securities.

 Foreign Currency Translation-The functional currency of the Company's foreign subsidiaries in Mexico and Brazil is the U.S. dollar.
-Monetary assets and liabilities related to the Company's Mexican and Brazilian operations are remeasured from the local currency into U.S. dollars at the rate of currency exchange at the end of the applicable fiscal reporting period.
+Monetary assets and liabilities related to the Company's operations in Mexico and Brazil are remeasured from the local currency into U.S. dollars at the rate of currency exchange at the end of the applicable fiscal reporting period.
 Non-monetary assets and liabilities are remeasured at historical exchange rates.
 Revenues and expenses are remeasured at average monthly exchange rates.
 All remeasurement gains and losses are included in the Company's consolidated statement of operations, within the caption other income (expense).
-The net remeasurement gain (loss) for the years ended December 31, 2005, 2004 and 2003 approximated \$396,000, \$(146,000), and \$(1,142,000), respectively.
+The net remeasurement gain (loss) for the years ended December 31, 2006, 2005 and 2004 approximated \$1.0 million, \$0.4 million and \$(0.1) million, respectively.